Simalto: Survey design

 Example SIMALTO Matrix : To improve from 8 hours service response time to 2 hours would ‘cost’ an extra 10 points.
 This would be twice the cost of improving from 6–10 days wait for spare parts to a 3-5 day wait.

 Respondents complete a series of tasks on this matrix.
 These may include indicating the option on each row he currently perceives he experiences in the product or service he has now and/or his perception of a rival product or service performance.
 But the main tasks completed on the matrix are the respondents prioritisation of the options within total ‘constrained’ budgets.
 The respondent is given a total number of ‘cost points’ which he allocates to the options on the matrix to ‘design’ his preferred total specification within that total given cost constraint – called his first priorities.
 Then he is given more cost points to ‘improve’ his first budget allocation to show his second priorities.
 Typically there are a minimum of three prioritisation stages and rarely more than five.
 These priorities can be used to create market models that estimate potential market share of alternative product or service specifications.

-This staged prioritization of options was first developed by John Green while he was the international market research manager at Xerox in London in the mid-1970s.
+This staged prioritization of options was first developed by John Greene while he was the international market research manager at Rank Xerox in London in the mid-1970s.
 A simpler questionnaire, where the respondent only allocated a single total budget across many of the various matrix options available, to build his ‘personal specification’, was used by Ford Motor Company in Detroit in the late 1940s.
 More recently this single stage budget allocation approach has been used by many manufacturers on their web-sites to collect a given respondents preferred specification having been shown the costs of different options.
 Also this single budget allocation, without the multiple prioritisation stages, is a part of some variants of modern conjoint trade-off analysis.
 The algorithms required for the modelling predictions of SIMALTO data enabling potential market share calculations and needs-based analysis were first created in the early 1980s, with major improvements and extended capabilities introduced in 2000.

 If applicable brand can be regarded as a product attribute, but for SIMALTO market simulations, brand value information is not collected in the same way as the trade-off options of the product or service specification.
 Rather a variant of Brand-Price Trade-Off is used.
 Total specification price or cost is not treated as one of many specification variables, as in conjoint studies, but treated mainly as a constraint.

 SIMALTO Modelling is part of the set of trade-off analysis tools used for systematic quantified analysis of decisions.
 These tools include the various forms of conjoint trade-off, discrete choice modelling and brand-price trade off approaches.